Endava/cats/README.md

 - `--securityFuzzerFile` A file used by the `SecurityFuzzer` that will be used to inject special strings in order to exploit possible vulnerabilities
 - `--printExecutionStatistics` If supplied (no value needed), prints a summary of execution times for each endpoint and HTTP method
 - `--timestampReports` If supplied (no value needed), it will output the report still inside the `cats-report` folder, but in a sub-folder with the current timestamp
+- `--reportFormat=FORMAT` Specifies the format of the CATS report.
+You can use `htmlOnly` if you want the report to not contain any Javascript.
+This is useful in CI environments due to Javascript content security policies.
+Default is `htmlJs` which is the original CATS single page report format.
 - `--useExamples` If `true` (default value when not supplied) then CATS will use examples supplied in the OpenAPI contact.
 If `false` CATS will rely only on generated values
 - `--checkFields` If supplied (no value needed), it will only run the Field Fuzzers
 - `--checkHeaders` If supplied (no value needed), it will only run the Header Fuzzers